changeofpace/VivienneVMM/README.md

 * This project was developed and tested on Windows 7 x64 SP1.
 * All binaries are PatchGuard safe on Windows 7.
 * x86 is not supported and WoW64 is untested.
-* Hardware breakpoints are restricted to user space addresses (for now).

 Special Thanks